Suma Jacob Lab

 Please visit our specific studies below to learn more.
 Information on studies not currently enrolling new subjects can still be accessed on the navigation bar to the left.

-- Focus in NeuroDevelopment Network – Children and Adults
+- FIND: Focus in NeuroDevelopment Network – Children and Adults

 - SPARK: Simons Foundation Powering Autism Research for Knowledge

 - Intranasal Oxytocin for the Treatment of Children and Adolescents with Autism Spectrum Disorders (ASD) – Ages 10-17 - Enrollment Full